 If you’re determined to get a tan this summer despite the risks, our best advice is to proceed slowly and with caution.
 For effective, safe results, here are some of the best tips we would recommend.

-• It’s essential that you apply sunscreen to all exposed areas of your body every time you go outside, and in particular in the summertime.
-In order to avoid damage from UV rays, use a product that has a minimum of 15 SPF, and more ideally 30.
+You must apply sunscreen to all exposed areas of your body every time you go outside, and in particular in the summertime.
+In order to avoid damage from UV rays, use a product that has a minimum of 15 SPF, and ideally 30.
 This will protect your skin and may allow you to develop some color slowly, over time.

 Use Dermaxsol every morning as the last step in your skincare routine, and your skin will be both deeply hydrated and protected from UV rays.
 You can explore the suncare and photoaging products we have already recommended, and have a look at our entire collection to add high-level skincare to your daily routine.